muquit/iphonemm/README.md

 <!-- /TOC -->
 # History
 Mastermind game for iPhone.
 I wrote it when the first iPhone was released in 2007.
-The original page can be found in google code archive: https://code.google.com/archive/p/iphonemm/.
+The original page can be found in [google code archive](https://code.google.com/archive/p/iphonemm/).
 The page is here for historical reasons only.

-Mastermind game for iPhone.
 It should work with any web browsers with JavaScript on.
 But I wrote it mainly for iPhone, so I'll use the word iPhone instead of browser.

-The game is written using Google Web Toolkit (GWT).
+The game was written using[ Google Web Toolkit (GWT)](http://www.gwtproject.org) v1.4.10.

 To play, point your iPhone to [http://muquit.com/iphonemm/](http://muquit.com/iphonemm/)